marvinlabs/android-floatinglabel-widgets/README.md

 ## Change log

+### 1.2.0 (2014-09-01)

+  - Making the instant pickers fully use generics so that we can use our own Instant implementations (e.g. joda time)

 ### 1.1.0 (2014-09-01)

   - Adding time and date floating label pickers with system picker implementation for the dialogs